prady1900/data-engineering-pipeline-airflow/README.md

 # ML-Pipeline using ServiceNow and Apache Airflow

 The pipeline includes extracting data from the data source, transforming the data, storing it into a database, and building an ML model from the data.
-The following technologies were used in this project: Docker, Apache Airflow, Scikit-learn, Pandas, and ServiceNow.
+The following technologies were used in this project: Docker, Apache Airflow, Postgres, and ServiceNow.

 ## Problem Statement